EliaBesmer03/Assignment3/Report.md

 1. Explain how the K-Means program you have implemented, specifically the centroid estimation and recalculation, is parallelized by Spark (0.5pt)

+The K-Means algorithm was parallelized using Spark’s RDD model.
+In each iteration, data points were assigned to the nearest centroid using a parallel mapToPair() operation (E-step).
+Centroids were then recalculated with groupByKey() and mapValues() (M-step), which triggered a shuffle to aggregate points per cluster across partitions.
+The current centroids were broadcast to all executors, allowing each node to compute locally without redundant data transfers.
+Thus, Spark parallelized both assignment and centroid recomputation across executors, performing one distributed job per iteration.

 ## Declarations (if any)